Kafka Streams: Real-Time Stream Processing Applications

 KS --> Output2[Output Topic 2]

 Kafka Streams programs define processing logic using the Streams DSL or the Processor API.
 The DSL provides functional-style operations on streams.
-The Processor API provides lower-level control.
+The Processor API gives you lower-level control when you need it.

 The Streams DSL